sindhu-ku/CAF_plotter/README.md

   ```
   ./simple_plotter_flat <input_list> <output_rootfile>
   ```
-* This should produce an output rootfile with the contained reco particle energy
+* This should produce an output rootfile with histograms

 ### Using the "framework" using StandardRecord.h (needs to be updated with SRProxy)